Your basket is currently empty!

 – Salmon: This fatty fish is known for its omega-3 content, but it also contains arachidonic acid.
 Consuming salmon regularly can contribute to our overall dietary intake of essential fatty acids.

-– Sardines: These small fish aren’t only rich in fatty acids but also provide a good amount of arachidonic acid.
+– Sardines: These small fish aren’t only rich in omega-3 fatty acids but also provide a good amount of arachidonic acid.
 Adding sardines to our meals can be a tasty way to boost our intake of this important nutrient.

 Mussels: These shellfish are a good source of protein and contain arachidonic acid.
 Including mussels in our diet can give us a range of essential nutrients, including omega-6 fatty acids.